The Ford GAA Data Page

 This page will be an easy to find page for all the data and technical drawings I’ve found on the Ford GAA.

-Things got brighter for Ford, when later the army needed tank motors he used the V12 he’d designed as the basis for the V8 by removing 4 cylinders.
-As a tank motor, it was under very low stress putting out only 500 horsepower, and could have been really upped in horsepower with a few tweaks.
+Things got brighter for Ford when later the army needed tank motors he used the V12 he’d designed as the basis for the V8 by removing 4 cylinders.
+As a tank motor, it was under very low stress putting out only 500 horsepower and could have been really increased in horsepower with a few tweaks.
 It was also very overbuilt, using many techniques used in aircraft engines, but not automobile ones, mostly the use of safety wires and pinning things in place.

 The Ford GAA does not get much credit for how advanced it was.
 The much talked about, and unreliable as hell, German Maybach HL 230 P30, the motor used to power the Tigers, and Panther tanks, being something special, and it was not nearly as advanced, or as reliable than the amazing Ford GAA V8.
 The GAA is apparently the largest gas powered all aluminum V8 ever produced.
-It has some very advanced features, even for a modern V8, like a one piece cast aluminum block with dual overhead cams and four valves per cylinder, domed combustion chambers, forged rods, with free floating wrist pins and forged aluminum pistons.
+It has some very advanced features, even for a modern V8, like a one-piece cast aluminum block with dual overhead cams and four valves per cylinder, domed combustion chambers, forged rods, with free-floating wrist pins and forged aluminum pistons.
 This motor was a true, dual, overhead, cam, motor or DOHC.
-It had a very innovative 8 way power drive system for its accessories, like the generators, fuel and water pumps, and two magnetos.
+It had a very innovative 8-way power drive system for its accessories, like the generators, fuel and water pumps, and two magnets.
 The motor used no belts or chains, everything was gear and shaft driven.
-Their was an early and late version of the motor, with very minor changes, the biggest being the discontinuation of using four bolt main bearing caps, since they were overkill in this low stress application.
+There was an early and late version of the motor, with minor changes, the biggest being the discontinuation of using four-bolt main bearing caps since they were overkill in this low-stress application.

 Some new better images.